 The goals of the Junior Assistant Residency (JAR) year are for each resident to learn to lead a ward team, to manage patients with independence on the night medicine rotations, to gain greater experience in ICU medicine and to begin to differentiate along a chosen career path.

-Residents interested in clinical research may request the Clinical Research Training Course, which is a didactic course that includes training in statistics and clinical research methods.
+Residents interested in clinical research may apply for the Clinical Research Training Course (“Clin Epi”), which is a didactic course that includes training in statistics and clinical research methods.
 Residents design a research project during this rotation, and many of these projects have been conducted and presented at scientific meetings.

 The JAR schedule includes: